aimms/documentation/deprecation-table.rst

     System Requirements, Internet Explorer 11      , Deprecated , Jan 2020        , No longer supported                                                            , Chrome or Edge (latest or latest-1)
     System Requirements, Windows 7      , Deprecated , Jan 2020        , No longer supported            , Windows 8 or higher
     System Requirements, Windows Server 2008      , Deprecated , Jan 2020        , No longer supported         , Windows Server 2012 or higher
-    GUI-WebUI, Custom Position for widgets, Deprecated ,                 , Currently only high priority and fixable issues , Switch to Grid Layout that gives the flexibility to create your desired layout.